SyncfusionExamples/how-to-set-size-of-pie-doughnut-in-Blazor-chart/README.md

 ```

-The following screenshot illustrate the output of the above code snippet.
+The following screenshot illustrates pie with default size and pie with 50% of available size.

 **Output**